 Even though there are beginner shapes that you will learn for most of the chords listed above, there are many different ways to play one chord.

-Thus, to unlock new ways of playing the same chord, it’s important that you know what notes are contained in the chord.
+Thus, to unlock new ways of playing the same chord, you must know what notes are contained in the chord.
 The rules for extending chords are also universal and essentially applicable to all kinds of shapes.

 To turn C Major into C Major 7th, you add the seventh note in the scale.
 This means, there are also multiple ways to play Major 7th, minor 7th, and dominant 7th chords on the fretboard.